leonardomendix/docs/content/en/docs/developerportal/operate/metrics/datadog-metrics.md

 ### 5.8 Datadog Issues

-If you have any issues related to accessing Datadog, please contact their support here: .
+If you have any issues related to accessing Datadog, please contact their support here: [Support | Datadog](https://www.datadoghq.com/support/), or by email at [support@datadoghq.com](mailto:support@datadoghq.com).

 ## 6 Summary of Mendix Metrics{#summary}